mmuratarat/mmuratarat.github.io/_pages/faq.md

 Inserting into a linked list requires re-pointing the previous node (the node before the insertion point) to the inserted node, and pointing the newly-inserted node to the next node.
 Thus insertion is O(1).

 Deleting from a linked list requires re-pointing the previous node (the node before the deleted node) to the next node (the node after the deleted node).
 Thus deletion is O(1).

+It is worth mentioning that insertions and deletions are O(1) time only in Linked Lists, if you can instantly access the element to be deleted.
+It is common practice to keep track of the first and last items in a Linked List.

 Sometimes, append and prepend can also be used.
 Append means appending a new element at the tail and prepend means adding a new head.
 Append is a O(1) operation because we have the tail and there is no need to traverse through the entire linked list.
 Similarly, prepend is a O(1) operation.